 We first describe a dynamic principal-agent relationship in which the owner ignores any externalities.
 The manager exerts either high (H) or low (L) effort in each of two periods.
 At the end of each period, there is a binary signal stochastically related to that period's effort.
-The signal in period t is denoted y_t and we interpret it as indicating the success, s, or failure, f, of that period's project.
-At the end of the first period, and knowing the realization of y_1 , the owner either maintains the current business plan (i.e., continue with the status quo) or introduces a new one.
+The signal in period t is denoted $y_t$ and we interpret it as indicating the success, s, or failure, f, of that period's project.
+At the end of the first period, and knowing the realization of $y_1$ , the owner either maintains the current business strategy (i.e., continue with the status quo) or introduces a new one.
 We refer to the former choice as the passive action and the second as the active action (we also say that the owner is passive or active).
-The generic action is denoted $\alpha \in \{a, p\}$, with p denoting the passive action, and a the active action.
+The generic action is denoted $\alpha \in \{p, a\}$ , with p denoting the passive action, and a the active action.
 The manager knows whether the owner is active or passive when making his second period effort choice.
-The manager has firm-specific human capital, the value of which is affected by the owner's strategy.2 Specifically, we assume the manager is more effective under the current business plan than under the new business plan.3 The probabilities of success in the first period, ρ_e , and in the second period, ρ_e^p and ρ_p^a , are independent and given by:
+The manager has business-strategy-specific human capital, in that the effectiveness of his human capital depends on the owner's strategy.
+Specifically, we assume the manager is more effective under the current business strategy than under the new business strategy.
+For example, part of the manager's human capital is his knowledge of current business practices, which may diminish drastically for some changes in strategy.
+A manager of a firm who has a personal relationship with all the major customers of the firm will be less valuable if the firm decides to have all sales done on the web, or if the firm decides to outsource the marketing of the product.
+We assume success in the first period and in the second period are independent, and the respective probabilities, $\rho_e$ , $\rho_e^p$ , and $\rho_p^a$ , are given by: